 The sequel keeps the Archers (and their faster palette swaps the Freischutzes) while introducing Liliths and King Specters.
 The former will teleport away from you if you so much as start to move in their direction, and if not stunned as soon as they rematerialize (which requires you to anticipate where they're going), release a swarm of Invincible Minor MinionGoddamned Bats from under their skirts.
 Also, they're invincible while doing this, and never appear by themselves.
 The latter surround themselves with their kids (which possess nearly as much health as the parents) before dive-bombing you repeatedly-and the approach to the last boss has you facing two of them at the same time.

 Any enemy who can poison you in Tomb Raider III.
 If poisoned, you'll keep losing health until you use a medi-pack.
 The game has a good amount of enemies that can poison you, thus you may keep wasting your healing items just to cure poison.
-The future games still had poison effects, but done much less.
+The future games still have poison effects, but done much less.

 Similarly to the poison example, any enemy that can set you on fire.
 Unlike poison, burning is a death sentence unless there's water in the immediate vicinity.
 Again, II has by far the highest amount of these, and they like to quietly sneak up on you with deceptively long range flamethrowers.